PIR-PIXR/CSA-parallel-PIR/CSA/README.md

 ### User Interface Guideline (CSA)

-Take a look at the pictures below, guidelines and in CSA.java comments for how to use CSA.
+Take a look at the pictures below, guidelines and CSA.java comments for how to use CSA.

 <img width="415" alt="h5auto" src="https://user-images.githubusercontent.com/102839948/161372568-85df8aed-6424-4977-9853-722879624efe.png">